konfuzio-ai/document-validation-ui/docs/tutorials.md

 Regardless of the chosen integration method, consider the following to ensure a secure and maintainable implementation:

-- **Security**: Always secure user tokens and API access.
+- **Security**: Always secure User Tokens and API access.
 For iframe integrations, ensure your content security policy (CSP) is appropriately configured.
 - **Maintenance**: While CDN and NPM methods benefit from automatic updates, direct source code integration will require manual updates to stay current with DVUI enhancements.

 By following these guidelines and focusing on the recommended CDN integration, you'll achieve a seamless integration of the Konfuzio DVUI into your application, ensuring a robust and user-friendly document validation experience.